-iii) Pension benefits
+(iii) Pension benefits

 Provision for pension is made for the payment of pension benefits to pensionable officers under the provisions of the Pensions Act (Chapter 225, 2004 Revised Edition).
 The cost of pension benefits due to pensionable officers is determined based on the discounted present value of expected payouts to be made by the Authority in respect of services provided by these pensionable officers up to the end of the reporting period.
 The discount rate is the yield at the reporting date on government bonds that have maturity dates approximating the tenure of the related pension obligation.
-Any actuarial gain or loss arising from the valuation of pension provision is immediately recognised in the Statement of Comprehensive Income under staff costs.
+Any actuarial gain or loss arising from the valuation of pension provision is immediately recognised as other comprehensive income or expense not reclassified subsequently to Income or Expenditure.

-1) Operating leases
+l) Operating leases